 The first thing you must understand is that trusts are of two types: private and public charitable trusts.

 Both Bombay Public Trusts Act 1950 and Section 13 of Income Tax Act state that the trustees can draw a “reasonable” compensation from the trust fund for the services they provide to the trust.
 Please note that being a trustee itself is not considered a service.
-Lets try to understand what could be a defined as a service.
+So, lets try to understand what could be a defined as a service.

 “Reasonable” means that the compensation must not be higher than the prevailing average market rate.
 I would suggest that such a compensation should actually be a notch below the average (after all you’re supposed to be doing charitable work -so it’s better to put the least possible burden on Trust Funds)

 If one or more trustees are taking unreasonable benefits from the Trust Fund –the Income Tax Department may refuse/revoke the allotment of tax exemptions under section 12A and 80G.
 If that happens all the donations/earnings acquired by the Trust shall become taxable.

 For more information, you should contact the Commissioner of Income Tax (Exemptions) who has jurisdiction over your area.
 I hope this clarified the issue of whether a trust can take salary, compensation or remuneration from the Trust Fund.